If you’ve got a sweet tooth attack and three minutes, this Easy Vegan Peanut Butter Mug Cake recipe is going to fit the bill just fine.

 - If you’ve got a serious chocolate craving, try this Double Chocolate Mint Mug Cake.
 So good!

 - Looking to feed a crowd?
-Look no further than this Vegan Devil’s Food Cake.
+Look no further than this rich and decadent Dairy-Free and Vegan Chocolate Cake.

 - This Vegan Pineapple Upside Down Cake is tender and moist and will convince you that you never need to go back to non-vegan cakes.